 This time around we had the chance to look at one of the most affordable entry-level mirrorless cameras on the market, the Canon EOS M10.
-Released in 2015 and at a very compelling price point, it aims to bring more users to the world of mirrorless cameras and photography in general by offering enough features and functionality to be easy to use and at the same time give you a DSLR-like image quality and the flexibility of changing lenses.
+Released in 2015 and at a very compelling price point, it aims to bring more users to the world of mirrorless cameras and photography in general by offering enough features and functionality to be easy to use and at the same time give you a DSLR-like image quality and the flexibility of changing lenses which makes it different with Canon PowerShot SX740 HS that has fixed lens.
 While the rest of the M lineup feel like the new Rebel cameras in a lot smaller packages, the M10 feels like an older one, which is to be expected when you take into account its low price.

 So, let’s see what those controls are and let’s also take a look at some other physical aspects of the Canon EOS M10.
 The front of the camera doesn’t reveal much, only the focus assist lamp and the lens release button.
 The left side contains the terminal cover, the flash pop-up switch, as well as the memory card cover, while the right side holds the NFC contact point and the HDMI and the digital video/audio ports.
 At the bottom, we find the tripod socket and the battery compartment.
 Looking at the top reveals the pop-up flash unit which is neatly tucked into the camera body while not in use, the two stereo microphones, a power button that also doubles as mode switch (lets you switch between the Auto Hybrid mode, the other shooting modes and the movie mode), a shutter button which also holds the front control dial, as well as the movie button.
 Finally, let’s take a look at the back of the camera.
 Here we find the 3-inch touchscreen unit with the ability to be tilted upwards to a maximum of 180 degrees, a little grill that holds the speaker, the Menu, and the Playback buttons, as well as the main navigation controller with a Q/Set button found inside of it.
 The navigation controller also holds shortcut buttons such as AE lock, Info, Flash and Exposure Compensation/Single-image erase.